mac-comp240/hw7-shell/README.md

 ### Task 4.
 Run multi-token commands

-Take a vectorized multi-token command line from task 3, above, and run the program specified.
+Take the `args` array created in task 3, above, and run the program specified.
 Your shell should wait until the program completes before displaying the next command prompt.
 I recommend creating a function that executes the program and returns the child process ID (PID).